Significant Results from Our Personal Injury Attorneys Serving Bradenton, Sarasota, and All of Florida

 Drunk Driving, Motorcycle Accident -- $1,925,000 Settlement

 The Defendant first asserted that the rental vehicle had been stolen and someone else was driving it at the time of the collision, despite there being no record of the vehicle being reported stolen prior to the collision.
 Investigation revealed that the Defendant had probably been drinking prior to the collision.
 The Defendant later asserted his Fifth Amendment privilege.
-Though the State Attorney's Office refused to criminally prosecute the Defendant, the Law Firm of Heintz & Becker filed a civil suit seeking damages.
+Though the State Attorney's Office refused to criminally prosecute the Defendant, Heintz & Becker filed a civil suit seeking damages.

 Auto Accident, Wrongful Death, Drunk Driver and Bad Faith -- $1.5 Million Award on a $100,000 Insurance Policy

 Mr. D. was just shy of his 47th wedding anniversary before being killed by a drunk driver.
 He married his high school sweetheart, Mrs. D., on June 4, 1955.
 His legacy includes 6 daughters, 17 grandchildren and 3 great-grandchildren.
 His family and friends described him as an honest and passionate man who provided for his family.
 He continued to work up until the time of his death.
-Mr. D. was returning from work the night the defendant, a drunk driver who was operating his father's Ford truck, with at least a .191 BAC, killed him in a horrific crash.
+Mr. D. was returning from work the night the Defendant, a drunk driver who was operating his father's Ford truck, with at least a .191 BAC, killed him in a horrific crash.
 Mrs. D. had been waiting at home for her husband and was concerned because he was uncharacteristically late.
 She decided to get in her car and look for him, tragically coming upon the site of his crash.

 $1.1 Million Dollar Verdict Returned, Bad Faith

-Mr. and Mrs. Y’s lives were changed substantially after being victimized by a negligent Florida motorist, while traveling on their motorcycle.
-In addition to suffering substantial orthopedic injuries, Mr. Y lost his spleen as a result of the crash.
+Mr. and Mrs. Y.’s lives were changed substantially after being victimized by a negligent Florida motorist, while traveling on their motorcycle.
+In addition to suffering substantial orthopedic injuries, Mr. Y. lost his spleen as a result of the crash.